SnakieJakie/PrisonEscape/README.md

 # PrisonEscape
 Old project for one of my coding classes

-Find this on one of my old USB sticks, so decided to upload it here.
+Found this on one of my old USB sticks, so decided to upload it here.

 I made another text adventure for another class project but unfortunaltly I didn't save it lol